-Women are wonderful and complex creatures.
+Women are complex creatures.
 As the bearers of offspring for our species, we got quite a few upgrades from the basic human package, and these come with certain advantages as well as an increased potential for things to go wrong.
 So it goes with extra features: if you don’t have ovaries, you’ll never be bothered by ovarian cysts.
 Our most common concerns about our bodies land all over a continuum spanning “requires medical attention,” “responsive to home remedies,” and “doesn’t even need treatment because it’s completely normal.”
 Because our insides are pretty mysterious to most of us, we’re sometimes faced with some scary guesswork when deciding whether to take a given symptom to the doctor.
-The articles in this section are designed to help you tell the difference between the normal and the genuinely concerning, between something you can treat yourself and something that needs to be checked out by a doctor.
+This section is designed to help you tell the difference between the normal and the genuinely concerning, between something you can treat yourself and something that needs to be checked out by a doctor.
 What follows is a brief overview of the most common concerns unique to women’s health, with links to more in-depth information.
 But remember: we aren’t doctors, so if you have any doubt about a symptom you’re experiencing, you need to get in touch with someone who is.
 That’s why medical professionals exist!

 Women’s Health Topics